Clearing and adjustment 2020

 - Spend your third year studying or working abroad in a French-speaking country.

-- Study at a university ranked 5th in the UK for Modern Languages and 7th in the UK for English Language and Literature (QS World University Rankings 2019).
+- Study at a university ranked 5th in the UK for English and 9th in the UK for French (Complete University Guide 2020).

 Our open days are a great opportunity for you to: